 What we are doing instead of watching TV?

 2. Hubby also helps me in setting the table for dinner.
-Earlier we would just take our dinner plates and prop us in front of the TV for the entire duration of dinner.
+Earlier we would just take our dinner plates and prop ourselves in front of the TV for the entire duration of dinner.
 Now, we eat dinner in relative silence.
-There is actual science of eating in silence as you devote all your senses to the act of chewing food well and enjoy the tastefully.
+There is actual science of eating in silence as you devote all your senses to the act of chewing food well and enjoying the tastefully.

 3. After dinner, we take a stroll near the boardwalk.
 Sometimes this stroll turns into an hour and sometimes, we just go out and get some grocery shopping done in the evening.
 It is so quiet and relaxed to shop in the evening.
 I avoid large crowds and shop freely without a hyperactive mask touting shoppers.